My-Finance-Report/yearly_report/README.md

 - some bug with the job counter if a file has already been processed
 - refactor css
 - refactor Main.hs routes
-- pretty print dates in the tables
 - refresh on the page keeps you in the same view
 - delete transactions
-- the sankey config object is bad and doesnt make much sense

 # Bad UI

-- make sure all units are shown as dollars
 - the dropdowns dont twist the arrow
 - clicking add transactions with no file there
 - password dont match in wrong modal